Commercial Pilot Career

 Do you offer a dual licence for UKCAA & EASA?

-Have L3Harris Airline Academy secured any employment opportunities for graduate cadets in 2021?
+Have L3Harris Airline Academy secured any employment opportunities for graduate cadets?